n6ai/minze/README.md

 ## Features

-- 👶 Simple - Dive in right away by [scaffolding](packages/create-minze) a project.
+- 👶 Simple - Dive right in by [scaffolding](packages/create-minze) a project or using a CDN link.
 - ⚡ Fast - Tiny footprint ~1KB (minified and compressed).
-- 🚀 Modern - Based on the latest web technologies.
+- 🚀 Modern - Based on the latest technologies around web components.
 - 📦 Sharable - Build component libraries or design systems.
+Define once, use anywhere.
-- 🎲 Framework agnostic - Use Minze anywhere - React, Vue, Angular...
+- 🎲 Framework agnostic - Use Minze with any common framework - React, Vue, Angular ...
-- 🔒 Typed API - Work in TypeSctipt.
+- 🔒 Typed API - Scale your component library with ease by using TypeScript.

 ## Packages